subsquid/docs/docs/evm-indexing/configuration.md

 })
 ```
 Argument properties:
 + `archive`: An archive endpoint providing the data for the selected network.
-A short list of Subsquid-maintained archives is provided below; use [Archive registry](/archives/overview/#archive-registry) to obtain exhaustive, up-to-date information.
+A short list of archives maintained by Subsquid is provided below; use [Archive registry](/archives/overview/#archive-registry) to obtain exhaustive, up-to-date information.
 The registry also provides a `lookupArchive` function that maps archive aliases to endpoint URLs, like this: `archive: lookupArchive('eth-mainnet')`.
 + `chain?`: A JSON-RPC endpoint for the network of interest.
 Required if the processor has to make [contract state queries](/evm-indexing/query-state).
 For squids indexing only event and/or transaction data it can be omitted.
 HTTPS and WSS endpoints are supported.

 | Network                 |  Alias                    |        Archive endpoint                            |